OmniEarth-Bench: Towards Holistic Evaluation of Earth's Six Spheres and Cross-Spheres Interactions with Multimodal Observational Earth Data: Experiment

-\textbf{Limited Gains from Scaling Model Size on Earth-Science Tasks.} We evaluate two sizes of the InterVL3 model and find that the 72B InterVL3 does not provide a significant advantage over the 7B model in our benchmarks, with performance even declining in some evaluation metrics.
+\textbf{Limited Gains from Scaling Model Size on Earth-Science Tasks.} In Table \ref{tab:vqa}, we evaluate two sizes of the InterVL3 model and find that the 72B InterVL3 does not provide a significant advantage over the 7B model in our benchmarks, with performance even declining in some evaluation metrics.
 This contrasts with the substantial improvements observed in general-domain tasks.
 This performance bottleneck likely stems from the lack of Earth-science-specific knowledge, rather than a limitation in model capacity.
 Even large MLLMs struggle to reason about unfamiliar scientific concepts without targeted training on domain-specific data.
 These findings highlight the importance of prioritizing the integration of domain-specific knowledge in future Earth-science MLLM development, rather than merely increasing model size.

 \textbf{Impact of Model Safety on Results.} In Tab.~\ref{tab:vqa}, we observe that Qwen2.5-VL and GPT-4o perform very poorly, even falling below the level of random guessing.
 However, this does not mean that these two models have the worst perceptual and science-related abilities.
 We observe that these models tend to refuse to answer when they are uncertain, whereas InternVL3 and LLaVA-Onevision randomly guess an answer.
+For instance, Qwen2.5-VL-72B refused to answer 18,258 questions.
 This safety mechanism in the models leads to the poor performance of Qwen2.5-VL and GPT-4o.
-Detailed refusal rate statistics for each model are provided in the appendix—for instance, QwenVL2.5-VL-72B refused to answer 18,258 questions.

-\textbf{CoT performance.} Following the MME-CoT~\cite{mme-cot}, building upon our annotated key steps in Earth Observation data, we leverage two interpretable metrics to evaluate the CoT correctness: recall and precision.
-The two metrics respectively attend to the two aspects of the CoT correctness: informativeness and accuracy.
-Finally, we calculate the F1 score as the metric of CoT quality.
-As shown in Tab.\ref{tab:cot}, InternVL3 outperformed Qwen2.5-VL and LaVA-OneVision with the highest F1 score.
-Larger open-source variants showed superior performance, underscoring the scalability of model size.

-\textbf{Expert Validation.} Although OmniEarth-Bench's evaluation dimensions and data sources were curated by experts, we further validated its quality through expert upper-bound assessments.
-We randomly sampled 100 questions from each sphere and invited independent experts—unaffiliated with the annotation team—to answer them.
-As shown in Tab.~\ref{tab:vqa}, expert accuracy consistently exceeded 90\%, confirming the benchmark's reliability.
-Occasional errors arose mainly in tasks requiring precise calculations or counting.